nexema/dart/generator/README.md

-# messagepack_dart_generator
+# nexema_generator

-The Dart source code generator for messagepack_schema
+The Dart source code generator for nexema